 Students will receive feedback throughout the course at both an individual and group level.
 Over half the contact time for the taught modules is allocated to practical classes, seminars, tutorials and directed learning sessions and students are actively encouraged to engage with the staff during these sessions.
-There is a cap of 20 students on the course so teaching and learning tends to be in an informal atmosphere with plenty of opportunity for peer-to-peer learning.
+Teaching and learning tends to be in an informal atmosphere with plenty of opportunity for peer-to-peer learning.